• Home

 If you don’t have a rifle, but can carry a shotgun – do it.
 A shotgun doesn’t have the same reach or precision as an AR-15.
 However, it is a devastating weapon with either buckshot or slugs.

-On your plate carrier, you need to have additional ammunition pre-loaded in magazines.
+On your plate carrier, I recommend you have additional ammunition pre-loaded in magazines.

 Magpul PMAG in Active Shooter Response Kit